![]() |

 |

-2012 marks the 100th anniversary of the Dodd Wireless Station. over 100 years ago, Dodd was operating the station shown above.
+2012 marked the 100th anniversary of the Dodd Wireless Station.
+Over 100 years ago, Dodd was operating the station shown above.

 The Discovery - November 27, 1999 |